jasonm23/angular-notify/README.md

 ```

-Then, to notify a user you use the ntofierService:
+Then, to notify a user you use the notfierService:

 ```javascript
 notify.sendNotification({